bluemarsh/utf8clip/README.md

 to the console.

 ## PowerShell Core Examples

+### Copy program output to clipboard
 ```
 ls | utf8clip
 ```
 Places a copy of the current directory listing on to the Windows clipboard.

 This works correctly as PowerShell Core uses UTF-8 output by default.

+### Copy file content to clipboard
 ```
 cat .\README.md | utf8clip
 ```
 Places a copy of the text from README.md on to the Windows clipboard.

+### Write clipboard content to console
 ```
 utf8clip
 ```